 As the ecosystem of healthcare delivery continues to evolve, the role of health plans is shifting.
 It’s a critical time for health plans to secure their position in value-based care (VBC) innovation and execution.
-Despite its challenges, VBC will remain a key lever for health plans to manage medical costs effectively, maintain strong provider relationships and differentiate themselves in the market.
+Despite its challenges, VBC will remain a key lever for health plans to effectively manage medical costs, maintain strong provider relationships and differentiate themselves in the market.

-To achieve these goals, health plans must increase VBC adoption, including expanding their footprint beyond traditionally primary care-oriented models and increasing the share of providers that assume both upside and downside risk.
+To achieve these goals, health plans must increase VBC adoption, including expanding their footprint beyond traditional primary care-oriented models and increasing the share of providers who assume both upside and downside risk.
 While targeting and engaging specialists is especially complex, tackling the large portion of spending driven by specialists is critical to realizing the full promise of VBC.

 Leading health plans use provider intelligence—or a set of actionable insights and analytics to understand the providers in their markets—as a key ingredient to advance their value-based objectives.
-And health plans can particularly benefit from provider intelligence when building relationships with their specialist groups, as specialists are generally less experienced at managing risk and will benefit from customized contracts and engagement tactics.
-Yet, the intelligence required to build trusting and impactful provider relationships falls short at many plans.
+Health plans in particular can benefit from provider intelligence when building relationships with their specialist groups, which generally are less experienced at managing risk and could benefit from customized contracts and engagement tactics.
+Yet the intelligence required to build trusting and impactful provider relationships falls short at many plans.

 Many health plans are not taking advantage of provider targeting because they are currently:

-To illustrate how advanced provider intelligence can shift a health plan’s view of the best VBC partners, ZS analyzed extensive provider performance data to develop a comprehensive score that supplements cost information with additional measures.
-This ZS partnership score metric factors the group’s opportunity size, experience with VBC programs, performance on quality measures and competitive dynamics within its market.
-On a scale of zero to 100, the ZS score ranks provider groups to indicate their VBC partnership potential (with 100 being the best potential).
+To illustrate how advanced provider intelligence can shift a health plan’s view of the best VBC partners, ZS analyzed extensive provider performance data to supplement cost information with additional measures such as quality and practice patterns.

-When we compare the ranking of groups by the ZS score versus a simple ranking by total charges, we can see how cost measurement alone falls short and ignores other important factors that could influence VBC success.
+When we compare the ranking of groups using a comprehensive measure set versus a simple ranking by total charges, we see how cost measurement alone falls short and ignores other important factors that could influence VBC success.

-As an example, the table below reflects a view of provider groups in a Midwest region ranked by both cost and ZS partnership score.
-We can see a significant spread in partnership scores across groups in a similar cost band.
-In this example, groups with lower costs but strong partnership potential may be overlooked, while the largest players in a plan’s network by cost ranking may not actually be the most compelling VBC partners.
-The group circled in blue would appear more obviously attractive than the group in orange, but our data reveals that the group in orange is better suited to a VBC partnership.
-By using a holistic set of insights, organizations will be better able to target the provider groups who will be best aligned with value-based approaches.
+We see a significant spread in performance across groups in a similar cost band.
+Groups with lower costs but strong performance on other metrics may be overlooked, while the largest players in a plan’s network by cost ranking may not actually be the most compelling VBC partners.
+By using a holistic set of insights, organizations are better able to target the provider groups that are best aligned with value-based approaches.